What is a life insurance rider? How do they work?

-The Accidental Death & Dismemberment rider (AD&D) provides an additional benefit payment if the life insured dies or suffers a loss of limbs or bodily function (such as loss of hearing, sight) due to an accident.
+The Accidental Death & Dismemberment rider (AD&D) provides additional financial protection.
+An additional benefit payment is made if the life insured dies or suffers a loss of limbs or bodily function (such as loss of hearing, sight) due to an accident.

 What is an Accelerated Death Benefit rider?

-An Accelerated Death Benefit rider helps you (life insured) access a portion of your death benefit, prior to when it would ordinarily be available (prior to your passing away).
-Payment of an accelerated death benefit is usually triggered by an extreme health situation such as a terminal illness.
+An Accelerated Death Benefit rider helps you (life insured) access a portion of your death benefit, prior to when it would ordinarily be available i.e. prior to your passing away.
+Payment of an accelerated death benefit is usually triggered by an extreme health situation such as the advent of a terminal illness.

 A terminal illness is defined as a serious ailment expected to result in limited life expectancy or death within a fixed time span, usually 12 months.
 Many insurance companies build terminal illness benefit riders into their policies, in which case a policyholder is not required to pay any extra premium.
 The terminal illness benefit is typically restricted to a maximum amount, which may be a percentage of the original death benefit.